opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Use this to set a stop transfer cost for the given transfer priority

 The cost is applied to boarding and alighting at all stops.
-All stops have a transfer cost priority set, the default is `ALLOWED`.
+All stops have a transfer cost priority set, the default is `allowed`.
 The `stopTransferCost` parameter is optional, but if listed all values must be set.

 If not set the `stopTransferCost` is ignored.
 This is only available for NeTEx imported Stops.